Hall of Fame

 RICHARD HOUNSLOW - KAYAK KING

 Competed at the London Youth Games for Harrow.
 With partner David Florence, he won silver in the C2 class at the 2012 Olympic Games.
-He has also won four World Championship medals and six European Championship medals, including two gold.
+He has also won five World Championship medals including one gold and six European Championship medals, including two gold.
 Inducted into the Hall of Fame in 2012.

 MARK HUNTER - AWESOME OARSMAN